Experience-Monks/jam3-lesson-module-basics/README.md

 And now, when we refresh our `http://localhost:9966/` page, we will see a sweet 2D line!

 ![svg](http://i.imgur.com/2wKR8ZJ.png)

+# <a id="other-tools" href="#other-tools">#</a> other tools

+In this guide, we use Browserify and `require()` statements.
+This is perhaps one of the easiest and most "bare bones" way of using Node.js and npm modules within your frontend code.
+However, there are many other tools like Browserify that include more features, including supporting ES6 `import` and `export`, such as:

+- [Parcel](https://parceljs.org/) - a zero-config bundler and development server
+- [Webpack](https://webpack.js.org/) - a powerful bundler for modern JavaScript applications

 # <a id="further-reading" href="#further-reading">#</a> further reading